Accessibility supports and resources

 • improving communication support with employer(s)

-• updating information in WaterlooWorks.
+• updating information in WaterlooWorks

 Co-op advisors

-Each co-op student has a co-op advisor who supports them throughout their co-op career at Waterloo, including when applying and interviewing and throughout their co-op work terms.
+Each co-op student has a co-op advisor who supports them throughout their co-op career at Waterloo, including when applying, interviewing and throughout their co-op work terms.
 Co-op advisors have specific knowledge of your academic program, skillset and co-op journey.
 They can answer any questions about co-op recruitment and work terms and are dedicated to helping you succeed.

 Centre for Career Development